VladThodo/behe-explorer/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+You HAVE TO credit BeHe ExploreR for the use of this source code!